 Impossible Foods creates many hit vegan products, including plant-based meat that tastes like the real thing.

-With the company’s massive success in the vegan product market, investors from all over are looking to add Impossible Foods stock into their portfolios.
+With the company’s massive success in the plant-based meat products market, investors ask, “Can you buy Impossible Foods stock?”

-At the moment, the answer is, no, you cannot buy Impossible Food stocks.
+The short answer is, no, you cannot buy Impossible Food stocks yet, and here’s why.

 Who Owns Impossible Foods?